wints/documentation/recipes/deep_link_mobile_site.md

 ### Create Your Own Banner

+Triggering the `deepviewCta` function will eject the user out to the appropriate app store if they don't have the app, so put this behind your button or hyperlink.

 {% highlight javascript %}
 branch.deepviewCta();
 {% endhighlight %}

+Here's an example calling the `deepviewCta` in a hyperlink form.

 {% highlight html %}
 <a id='downloadapp' onclick='branch.deepviewCta()'>View this in app</a>